 The Community Befriending Programme is an informal and social service supporting men moving out of Depaul’s services and into private rented, local authority or supported accommodation.
 The Community Befriending Team want to prevent the return to homelessness.

-The volunteers from the Befriending Programme support the men so they do not become homeless again.
+The volunteers from the Befriending Programme support the men so they do not return to homelessness.

 The Community Befriending volunteers offer informal social support.
-It may be One-to-One weekly meet-ups, Monthly group social activities such as boat trips, day trips, visiting local amenities, exhibitions, festivals etc., Social Committee Meetings or Community support, Where volunteers assists each of the men to familiarise themselves with their local community and social outlets – paying particular attention to training and return-to-work programmes.
+It may be One-to-One weekly meet-ups, monthly group social activities such as boat trips, day trips, visiting local amenities, exhibitions, festivals, social committee meetings or community support.
+Volunteers assist each of the men to familiarise themselves with their local community and social outlets – paying particular attention to training and return-to-work programmes.

-Referrals for this service are currently only taken from residents within Depaul’s Back Lane Hostel.
+Referrals to this service are currently only taken from residents within Depaul’s Back Lane Hostel.